lutechsource/MiSTerStuff/GroovyMiSTer/mistercast.md

 # Requirements
 - Groovy MiSTer setup on MiSTerFPGA.
 Section 1 from [here](https://github.com/lutechsource/MiSTerStuff/blob/main/GroovyMiSTer/mame_documentation.md#section-1-on-the-misterfpga)
-- MiSTerCast software by Shane Lynch
+- MiSTerCast software by Shane Lynch available  [here](https://github.com/iequalshane/MiSTerCast/releases).
+There is also a link there to the Microsoft VC++ x86 Redistributable.
+Make sure to install that also if it's already not installed on your computer.

 # Instructions